-According to reports made in 2011, 77 percent of people in Luxembourg have at least an upper secondary education.
+According to reports made in 2011, 77% of people in Luxembourg have at least an upper secondary education.
 This is equivalent to a high school education.
-The number exceeds the OECD average of only 75 percent.
-The younger generation is excelling even further, with 83 percent of 25-34 year-olds having completed a high school education.
+The number exceeds the OECD average of only 75%.
+The younger generation is excelling even further, with 83% of 25-34 year-olds having completed a high school education.

 Teachers are well-paid.
 Teachers in Luxembourg earn the highest out of all the countries that are a part of the OECD.
 Their starting salary is an average of 73,700 euros.
 More experienced teachers earn an average of 128,200 euros.
 Compared to the United States’ teachers’ starting salary of 43,324 dollars and maximum salary of 66,054 dollars, the salaries in Luxembourg are considerably higher.
 Teachers in Luxembourg are also young; half of primary and secondary school teachers are under the age of 40.